anthonynsimon/timeflake/README.md

 Some existing alternatives which I considered:
 - **UUIDv1** but the timestamp bytes are not sequential and gives away network information.
-- **UUIDv4** but they're mostly random, and can mess up the performance on clustered indices.
+- **UUIDv4** but they're mostly random, and can mess up the performance on clustered indexes.
-- **ULID** but approach to incrementing the sequence during same millisecond makes it more predictable.
+- **ULID** but the approach to incrementing the sequence during the same millisecond makes it more predictable.
 - **KSUID** but it's 160-bit, so unfortunately not compatible with standard 128-bit UUIDs.